aimagician/bitpaymagic/README.md

 # bitpaymagic
-Simple Laravel 5 wrapper for [Bitpay](https://github.com/bitpay/php-bitpay-client/)
+Simple Laravel 5 wrapper for the [Bitpay php client](https://github.com/bitpay/php-bitpay-client/)

 ## Installation
 Add this package to your project, with [Composer](https://getcomposer.org/)